Today's Bible Reading: Matthew 27

 Thinking and Reflecting

 Jesus was the Son of God!
 The cross is the story of the Son of God crucified.
-Jesus came dying in order that we might live.
-He came dying that we might be forgiven.
+Jesus came dying so that we might live.
+He came dying so that we might be forgiven.
 How does this make you feel?
-What response do you wish to make to such love?
-What impact does this have on your faith?
+How would you respond to such love?
+What impact does this story have on your faith?